Dark Photon Dark Matter without Stueckelberg Mass: : Coulomb phase

-\paragraph{Isocurvature constraints}~\\ The abundance of dark photons (\ref{eq:abxi1H>f}) produced by inflationary fluctuations is IR dominated.
-Since this is a significant or even dominant contribution to the total abundance this implies strong constraints from isocurvature perturbations\footnote{In the case of the QCD axion isocurvature perturbations do not arise at large scales for $H_I> f$.
-Considering as example the KSVZ axion \cite{Kim:1979if,Shifman:1979if} with minimal coupling, the Peccei-Quinn complex scalar field $\Phi$ is produced during inflation.
-For the QCD axion interactions allow to thermalize with the SM thermal bath, so that DM acquires the standard adiabatic perturbations from the inflaton.
-Isocurvature perturbations could instead arise for Axion-like-particles not coupled to the SM even if the symmetry is restored during inflation.}.
-As in (\ref{sec:isoHiggs}) there are essentially two solutions to this problem.
-The first amounts to require that the isocurvature population is very subdominant compared to the healthy one produced from cosmic strings.
-The second arises if the effective mass during inflation is comparable to Hubble during inflation isocurvature perturbations on cosmological scales are also suppressed.
+~\\ The abundance of dark photons (\ref{eq:abxi1H>f}) produced by inflationary fluctuations is IR dominated.
+Since this is a significant or even dominant contribution to the total abundance it implies strong constraints from isocurvature perturbations\footnote{A related discussion arises for the QCD axion, see \cite{Lyth:1992tw,Rubakov}.
+For the QCD axion the isocurvature perturbations associated to the radial mode give a negligible contribution to the energy density of axion DM.
+This is not so in our case even if the symmetry is restored after inflation by thermal effects because the contribution (\ref{eq:abquartic}) grows with $f$.}.
+As in section \ref{sec:isoHiggs} there are essentially two solutions to this problem.
+The first amounts to require that the isocurvature population is very subdominant compared to the healthy one produced from cosmic strings or by the misalignment mechanism.
+The second solution is realized if the effective mass during inflation is comparable to Hubble so that isocurvature perturbations on cosmological scales are suppressed.
 In this case the effective mass is controlled by the quartic so this implies a lower bound of the quartic coupling \cite{Markkanen:2018gcw}.
-As discussed in the appendix B one finds that isocurvature constraints can be solved for $\lambda \gtrsim 1$.